rppicomidi/pico-usb-midi-processor/README.md

 The `CMakeFiles.txt` file is set up to assume you wired it as
 follows:
-OLED VCC->Feather board 3.3V
+- OLED VCC->Feather board 3.3V
-OLED BOARD GND->Feather board GND
+- OLED BOARD GND->Feather board GND
-OLED SDA->Feather board SDA pin
+- OLED SDA->Feather board SDA pin
-OLED SCL->Feather board SCL pin
+- OLED SCL->Feather board SCL pin
-SHIFT Button->Feather board D5 pin
+- SHIFT Button->Feather board D5 pin
-BACK Button->Feather board D6 pin
+- BACK Button->Feather board D6 pin
-ENTER Button->Feather board D9 pin
+- ENTER Button->Feather board D9 pin
-RIGHT Button->Feather board D10 pin
+- RIGHT Button->Feather board D10 pin
-LEFT Button->Feather board D11 pin
+- LEFT Button->Feather board D11 pin
-DOWN Button->Feather board D12 pin
+- DOWN Button->Feather board D12 pin
-UP Button->Feather board D13 pin
+- UP Button->Feather board D13 pin
-Button board COM->Feather board GND
+- Button board COM->Feather board GND
-UART adapter Rx and Tx to Feather Board Tx and Rx
+- UART adapter Rx and Tx to Feather Board Tx and Rx

 # Software Build Instructions
 ## The easy way
 If you do not plan to do your own development to add you own custom MIDI processors, the easiest thing to do is to download a pre-built .uf2 file and program your hardware directly.
-I plan to release .uf2 images some time this year.
-If I have not gotten to do that yet or you will be hacking, please read on.

-## Set up your environment
+You will find the latest midi_processor.uf2 file for the pico board in the Releases section of the project home page.
+In the future, the build will create two .uf2 files: one for the pico board and one for the Adafruit Feather board.
+If you need that urgently, please file an issue and I will hopefully get to it sooner rather than later.

+## Building it yourself
+### Build environment overview
 The PUMP project uses original code plus a lot of code from other projects on GitHub.
 Most are git submodules.
 All code is written in C, C++, or the RP2040's PIO state machine assembly code.
 To build it, you should use Pico C SDK version 2.3.
 You must use version 0.18.0 of TinyUSB.
 This is the version that ships with Pico SDK version 2.3.
+The TinyUSB version is important because this project requires you to apply a patch to TinyUSB.

 ### Install the project source code
 The following instructions assume you install source code